Without Name: Reception

 Critical reception for Without Name has been positive.
 The film holds a rating of 81% on Rotten Tomatoes, based on 16 reviews.
-Common praise for the film centered upon its acting and mood, prompting horror website Bloody Disgusting's Daniel Kurland to state that he was interested in viewing Finnegan's future work.
+Common praise for the film centred upon its acting and mood, prompting horror website Bloody Disgusting's Daniel Kurland to state that he was interested in viewing Finnegan's future work.
 Criticism for Without Name focused on what reviewers felt was a familiar and formulaic narrative.